RESTful-Drupal/restful/docs/api_url.md

 ```

 ## Loading by an alternate ID.
-Some times you need to load an entity by an alternate ID that is not the regular
+Sometimes you need to load an entity by an alternate ID that is not the regular
 entity ID, for example a unique ID title.
 All that you need to do is provide the
 alternate ID as the regular resource ID and inform that the passed in ID is not
 the regular entity ID but a different field.
 To do so use the `loadByFieldName`